MikeRogers0/MikeRogersIO/src/_posts/2020-05-03-lessons-learnt-failing-to-monetize-my-ruby-gem.md

 ---
 layout: post
 title: Lessons Learnt Failing to monetize my Ruby Gem
-categories:
- – blog
-published: true
-meta:
 description: I closed down my PigCI app.
 Here are some of the things I learnt along the way.
-  index: true
 ---

 My side project ([PigCI](https://pigci.com/)) was a ruby gem that you'd attach to your RSpec test suite, and it'll warn you via a GitHub App if you had an unexpected increase in memory usage or database requests.